ash4491/MultithreadApplication/README.md

 In the old days,System use to have a single core so one thread can be executed at a single time.
 In the old days,System use to have single CPU,so there time slicing was used

+Threads can be made by-
+a).Extending Classes.
+b).Implementing Runnable Interface.

+Methods of the Thread Class-
+a).Two constructor (default and one that creates a thread of the Runnable object)

+b).Static method
+i).Sleep
+ii).Yield

+c).Instance Method-
+i).Starts
+ii)isAlive
+iii).setPriority
+iv).Join
+v).Interrupt